Zarmeena667/Tableau-Project3.0-LHL/README.md

 ![image](https://github.com/Zarmeena667/Tableau-Project3.0-LHL/assets/145514413/cfa1cbfa-2904-4698-ac67-ef8ccee6a43e)

+## Main goal of analysis
+Looking at the data my first though was how can we reduce/minimize wildlife strikes.
+This made me want to study the relationship between impacted species and number of strikes.
+I also included costs incurred as a result of strikes because any effort towards minimizing wildlife strikes would have to involve airlines as stakeholders.

+##Questions

 I focused on discovering the relationship between impacted species, number of strikes, and cost incurred with the following questions: